Frequently Asked Questions about EC 384

 - What are professors expecting during the presentation?

-What can you do to prepare for EC 384?
+What can you do to prepare for ECON 384?

 - Start thinking about topics as soon as possible.
 The faculty recommends that students jot down ideas throughout their coursework in economics.